hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Analytics, Segmentation and Game Management/Building Custom Analytics Dashboards.md

 ![](img/CustomAnalyticsDashboards/6.png)

-* On the *Test Query* panel, we can define how the chart will display.
-We'll:
+* On the *Test Query* panel, we can define how the chart will display:
   * *Output* - Display the chart as a histogram.
   * *Group By* - Select for no grouping.
   * *Calculation* - Counting only unique players.